-Algebra for All & CUNY are pleased to provide Algebra for All teachers with an opportunity to earn a 15 credit micro-credential in mathematics content and pedagogy with tuition and fees paid by CUNY.
-This coursework will expand the work of the Algebra for All professional learning sessions by providing graduate coursework focusing on strong instructional practice and the content that is critical to student success for in Algebra I and beyond.
+In partnership with NYCDOE, CUNY is pleased to provide all elementary and middle school teachers with an opportunity to earn a tuition-free 15 credit micro-credential in mathematics content and pedagogy.
+It will provide graduate coursework focusing on strong instructional practice and the content that is critical to student success in Algebra I and beyond.

 Five Course Sequence:

 Applicants are asked to commit to the full course sequence

 Course 1: SEYS 767.3 Developing Algebraic Thinking in the Middle Grades (5-9)

 Developing algebraic thinking is more than simply practicing how to “solve for x.”
 It involves recognizing patterns, modeling relationships between and among quantities, comparing and analyzing quantitative relationships, variables and functions, and nontraditional, non-routine problem solving.
 This course will build on these ideas and provide suggestions and methods for developing algebraic thinking in the middle grades.

 Course 2: SEYS 767.3 Mathematical Initiatives and Methods in the Middle Grades (5-9)

 This course will help introduce and familiarize students with a variety of methods for planning, instruction, discourse, assessment and reflection of mathematics in the middle grades (5 – 9).
 Students will discuss and implement strategies to help teachers create, facilitate and assess mathematical ideas for all learners.
 Course activities will provide a basis for the development of competent math teachers, including familiarity with relevant research, sources of information, and instructional assistance.
 Student will be given opportunities to practice each idea in action.